-Alessia Monastero is an articling student, expected to be called to the bar of Ontario in June 2020.
+Alessia Monastero is a lawyer, admitted to the bar of Ontario in June 2020.
 She is a graduate of Osgoode Hall Law School (2019) and the Schulich School of Business (2016).

 Throughout her legal studies, Alessia focused on developing innovative and creative solutions to pressing commercial, technology and intellectual property law issues.
 Having grown up in an environment surrounded by art, Alessia remains curious about the ways in which the Canadian legal framework compliments the needs of creators and entrepreneurs in Canada's creative and cultural sectors.

 Many of her interests throughout law school stemmed from her studies during undergrad.
 Having obtained a BBA specializing in social and digital media marketing, Alessia continues to explore the ways in which technology interacts with copyright, internet governance, branding, and privacy law.
 A prominent theme underlying her legal studies has been discovering the ways that emerging and disruptive technologies impact the works of entrepreneurs and creators.